-Roads and Maritime values its role in the community and undertakes significant stakeholder consultation.
-Its external customers and stakeholders include motorists, commuters, pedestrians and private organisations; the construction industry, the road freight industry, community and road transport groups; business groups, local councils and state and federal government agencies.
+Roads and Maritime values its role in the community and engages widely to inform delivery of services and infrastructure.
+Through our activities, Roads and Maritime engages with external customers and stakeholders including motorists, commuters, pedestrians and private organisations; the construction industry; the road freight industry; community and road transport groups; business groups; local councils and State and Federal Government agencies.

-- Participating in community consultation activities on specific items
+- participating in community engagement activities on specific items

 Type of information held

-Roads and Maritime records are created in the course of its business and are kept to support Roads and Maritime's activities and to comply with legal obligations and community expectations.
-Roads and Maritime’s records are held in various locations across NSW in its corporate offices, motor registries, maritime offices, purpose-built facilities and other facilities throughout NSW.
+Roads and Maritime records are created in the course of our business and are kept to support our activities and to comply with legal obligations and community expectations.
+Our records are held in various locations across NSW in our corporate offices, motor registries, maritime offices, purpose-built facilities and other facilities throughout NSW.